Coralesoft/OPNsenseCloudflared/README.md

 ## To Install

-1. Download the installation script using `wget`:
+1. Download the installation script using `wget`: (you may need to install it with: pkg install wget)
     ```bash
     wget https://raw.githubusercontent.com/Coralesoft/OPNsenseCloudflared/main/cloudflared-opnsense-freebsd-build-install.sh
     ```